ZhijiaCHEN/ComCrawler/README.md

 # ComCrawler
-This repository holds the codes for the our paper [ComCrawler: An End-to-End User Comment Crawler](ComCrawler.pdf) that submitted to ICDE 2024.
+This repository holds the codes for the our manuscript [ComCrawler: An End-to-End User Comment Crawler](ComCrawler.pdf).